FredMagas/FredMagas/README.md

 # Hello!
 I'm Frederico ⚙️

 Welcome to my GitHub profile.
-I'm a developer passionate about programming, cyber security, robotics, automation and 3D printing.
+I'm Mechanical Engineer and a developer passionate about programming, cyber security, robotics, automation and 3D printing.

 ## Languages ​​and Tools